-19. The City of Richland's Planned Action Ordinance adopted for the Badger Mountain master planned community covers development within the Badger Mountain South Subarea.
+15. The City of Richland's Planned Action Ordinance adopted for the Badger Mountain master planned community covers development within the Badger Mountain South Subarea.
 The Supplemental Final Environmental Impact Statement issued for the Planned Action Ordinance covers the site of this plat.
 Accordingly, standard SEPA review is not required, so long as the project is consistent with the master plan and mitigation measures adopted and identified in applicable SEPA documentation for the master planned area.
-(Original Staff Report discussion, at pages 11 and 12; and Ex.
-6, Planned Action Consistency Determination).
 With such documentation, and so long as the project is developed in a manner that meets the conditions of approval imposed as part of this Decision, which mandates compliance with the LUDR provisions applicable to the BMS master planned community, the pending application satisfies(ied) applicable SEPA review requirements.